-If you then find yourself keen to have a go, you need to be at least 16 years old and a member of an MSA-registered club.
-If you’re aged 16 or above you can then apply to the MSA for a non-race National B Competition Licence with no medical required.
+If you then find yourself keen to have a go, you need to be at least 16 years old and a member of an Motorsport UK registered club.
+If you’re aged 16 or above you can then apply to the Motorsport UK for a non-race National B Competition Licence with no medical required.
 You can compete in Junior Rallycross from age 14.

 What kind of car do I need?